Assessing Your Pet From Nose to Tail

 - Feline leukemia is a viral disease with a high mortality rate.
 It is transmitted through direct contact with an infected cat or with contaminated water or food.

-Contact Odyssey Veterinary Clinic
+Contact Odyssey Veterinary Care

 Taking care of your precious pet’s health starts with a thorough veterinary exam.
 To schedule an appointment for your pet, call us at (608) 288–7838.